 Emily Crownover, Managing Principal Engineer, leads a tour at Eielson Air Force Base in Fairbanks, Alaska, where TRS used TCH on PFAS containing ex situ soil stockpiles (pictured in the background).

-Emily Crownover, Managing Principal Engineer, leads a tour at Eielson Air Force Base in Fairbanks, Alaska, where TRS used TCH on PFAS containing ex situ soil stockpiles.
+Emily Crownover, Managing Principal Engineer, leads a tour at Eielson Air Force Base in Alaska, where TRS used TCH on PFAS containing ex situ soil stockpiles.

 Additional PFAS Remediation Resources